DataDog/documentation/content/en/network_performance_monitoring/devices/guide/build-ndm-profile.md

 - Device name, manufacturer, and [system object identifier][1].

 - Understand the device and its use case.
-Metrics vary between routers, switches, bridges, etc. For example, according to the [HP iLO wikipedia page][2], iLO4 devices are used by system administrators for remote management of embedded servers.
+Metrics vary between routers, switches, bridges, etc. For example, according to the [HP iLO Wikipedia page][2], iLO4 devices are used by system administrators for remote management of embedded servers.

 - Available versions of the device, and the versions to target.
 For example, HP iLO devices exist in multiple versions.
 This tutorial is specifically targeting HP iLO4.